Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 And when it comes to fishing backpacks, you need something that’s going to be put through its paces and come out the other side intact.

-So, when checking out what the product is made from, look for materials that are made with a high Denier number.
+So, when checking out what the product is made from, look for materials that are have a high Denier number.
 The higher this is, the tighter the weave, and the more durable the bag will be.

 Aside from the main body of the bag, don’t overlook the hardware, such as buckles, zippers, and clips.